 PowerPoint is a staple of all training.
 However, many of us have suffered through "death by PowerPoint."
 All you need to know presented in one hour and 225 PowerPoint slides.
-And to make it worse, sections of a book, the OSHA standards or three paragraphs containing approximately 300 words in Helvetica 8-point font were copied and pasted onto the slide.
-And worst yet, the presenter proceeded to read from the slide-word by word.
-No wonder PowerPoint and this type of training get such a bad wrap.
+And to make it worse, sections of a book, the OSHA standards or 3 paragraphs containing approximately 300 words in Helvetica 8 point font were copied and pasted onto the slide.
+And worst yet, the presenter proceeded to read from the slide - word by word.
+No wonder PowerPoint and this type of training get such a bad rap.

-In today's session, we will look at a number of different methods and training tools to utilize that will make your next training session ROCK.
+In this session, we will look at a number of different methods and training tools that will make your next training session the best yet.